dwbzero/csv-tools/README.md

   * Reusable source code - so that more processing tools may be readily developed.
   * Program independence - scripts can be copied individually.
   * Stream processing via STD I/O - to accommodate very large CSV data sources.
+  * A commandline interface that could also be implemented in C.

+The last point is worth a remark:
+Python is arguably not the best language for building a commandline toolset.
+Python was chosen in order to get some of these tools written quickly, but a better long-term choice would be a low-level language like C.

 Some consequences of these goals are that Python 2.x is not supported, and some extended cases of CSV format are not easy to support.